Coronavirus pandemic breeds Washington lobbying boom

 The pandemic also has generated lobbying jobs that might seem obscure to anyone but the client.

-Laundrylux, a New York company that sells commercial laundry equipment, employed Ballard Partners, the powerhouse lobbying firm run by a top fundraiser for Trump, to get laundromats added to a federal advisory list of essential businesses that should stay open during the pandemic.
+Laundrylux, a New York company that sells commercial laundry equipment, employed Ballard Partners, the lobbying firm run by a top fundraiser for Trump, to get laundromats added to a federal advisory list of essential businesses that should stay open.

 There are about 30,000 laundromats in the U.S., and many of them operate on tight budgets.
 If forced to close during the pandemic, they might not survive financially and Laundrylux may lose current and potential customers, said lobbyist Dan McFaul, a Ballard executive who was a member of Trump’s presidential transition team.
 Brian Ballard, whom Trump picked to be vice chairman of his inaugural committee, also is registered to lobby for Laundrylux.

-The problem for Laundrylux: not all states have been precise or consistent about the categories of businesses permitted to stay open during the coronavirus outbreak.
+The problem for Laundrylux: Not all states have been precise or consistent about the categories of businesses permitted to stay open.
 Federal guidance that recognized laundromats — and that many state and local officials rely on when making closure decisions — would clear up any confusion.

 Independent business owners in Washington, D.C., formed a limited liability company called DC 2021 amid concerns the stimulus package won’t do enough to help them, then hired the Carmen Group to lobby on “business issues,” according to a registration report filed with the D.C. government.